RMPlib/RMPlib/README.md

 For further information,
-- pease read the documentation in the Wiki at https://github.com/RMPlib/RMPlib/wiki
+- please read the documentation in the Wiki at https://github.com/RMPlib/RMPlib/wiki
 - or the following publication: xxxxxx